earthcubearchitecture-project418/p418Vocabulary/README.md

 </pre>

 Here, we use the superclass of a Dataset, the [schema:CreativeWork](https://schema.org/CreativeWork) to also define a Physical Sample.
 We disambiguate the Creative Work to be a physical sample by using the GeoLink definition in the [schema:additionalType](https://schema.org/additionalType) field.
 See the [schema:CreativeWork](https://schema.org/CreativeWork) to for the additional fields available for adding to the physical sample.

+**NOTE:** We use "IGSN" as the [schema:propertyID](https://schema.org/propertyID) until a canonical URI is defined by IGSN governance.

 Back to [top](#top)